Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

+For the precise definition of $\mathbb{F}$, we refer to the statement of Theorem~\ref{thmmainbalancedbraidedcalc1} in the main text.
+We refer to Remark~\ref{remtorus} for a comment on the case $(g,n)=(1,0)$.

-of left exact functors $\cat{C}^{\boxtimes n}\to\FinVect$ and $\cat{C}^{\boxtimes (n+m)}\to\FinVect$, respectively, where $\oint$ is the left exact coend.
-These isomorphisms are compatible with the handlebody group actions. \end{reptheorem} Strictly speaking, the objects $X_1,\dots,X_n\in\cat{C}$ should not be thought of as ordered, but rather attached to the boundary components.
+Strictly speaking, the objects $X_1,\dots,X_n\in\cat{C}$ should not be thought of as ordered, but rather attached to the embedded disks in the boundary of the handlebody.
 In order to obtain the vector space \eqref{eqnvgn}, an order is \emph{chosen}.
 These subtleties are suppressed in the above Theorem for presentation purposes, but explained in detail in Remark~\ref{remcaveatorder}.
 A graphical presentation summarizing the Theorems~\ref{thmcycle2} and~\ref{thmmainbalancedbraidedcalc2} is given in Figure~\ref{Fig:sketch results}.

+Theorem~\ref{thmmainbalancedbraidedcalc2} applies in particular to finite ribbon categories in the sense of \cite{egno}.
+For a finite ribbon category that arises as the category of finite-dimensional modules over a ribbon Hopf algebra, Theorem~\ref{thmmainbalancedbraidedcalc2} specializes to the following statement:

+\begin{repcorollary}{corhopf} Let $A$ be a finite-dimensional ribbon Hopf algebra and denote by $A_\text{coadj}^*$ the dual of $A$ with coadjoint action.
+Then for any non-negative integers $g$ and $n$ with $(g,n)\neq (1,0)$ and any finite-dimensional $A$-modules $X_1,\dots,X_n$, the vector space

+of $A$-invariants of the module $X_1\otimes \dots \otimes X_n \otimes \left( A_\text{coadj}^* \right)^{\otimes g}$ comes canonically with an action of the mapping class group of the handlebody with genus $g$ and $n$ disks embedded in the boundary of the handlebody. \end{repcorollary} Note that $A$ is not assumed to be factorizable.
+In Example~\ref{exampleGVnonrigid}, we consider the handlebody group representations for a ribbon Grothendieck-Verdier category whose Grothendieck-Verdier duality does not come from rigidity.

 The basic ingredient for the proof of Theorem~\ref{thmmainbalancedbraidedcalc2} is clearly Theorem~\ref{thmcycle2} because it abstractly leads to the desired handlebody representation using Giansiracusa's Theorem.
 To derive the explicit description from above, however, one needs further tools, namely a locality property for the handlebody group representations.
-This is afforded by an excision result (Theorem~\ref{thmexcision}) that states, roughly, that modular algebras with values in $\Fin$ behave `locally' under Lyubashenko's left exact coend $\oint$ \cite{lubalex}.
+This is afforded by an excision result (Theorem~\ref{thmexcision}) that states, roughly, that modular algebras with values in $\Fin$ behave `locally' under Lyubashenko's left exact coend $\oint$ \cite{lyulex}.
 As a by-product, this opens a new perspective on Lyubashenko's left exact coend as the composition in the cyclic (actually, even modular) endomorphism operad.